General information about trust accounts

 -

-8 April — Engagement of an external examiner
+8 April — Appointment of external examiner

 -